 After an accident, your first priority is your health and recovery.

-Afterwards, a dedicated Indianapolis personal injury lawyer will be able to assist you in determining the amount of compensation you should be entitled to receive.
+Afterward, a dedicated Indianapolis car accident lawyer will be able to assist you in determining the amount of compensation you should be entitled to receive.

 If you have any questions, Emerson Law LLC offers a free case review.